ulises-jimenez07/coding_exercises/code_patterns.md

 ### Common Bit Operations
 **When to use:** Finding single numbers, subset generation, optimization tricks

+**How it works:** XOR has useful properties: any number XOR itself equals 0, and any number XOR 0 equals itself.
+This means XORing all numbers cancels out duplicates, leaving only unique elements.
+Bit shifts and masks let you check, set, or clear specific bits efficiently.

 ```python
 # XOR properties: a ^ a = 0, a ^ 0 = a